loomster321/workflow-father/ShotSegmentation.md

 - Process each scene independently to improve processing efficiency
 - Use pattern recognition to identify common shot structures
 - Implement consistent shot ID naming conventions for easier referencing
-- Calculate expected_duration based on narration speed and content complexity
 - Consider the downstream needs of the B-Roll Ideation node when structuring output
 - Analyze word count in narration segments to ensure B-roll shots follow the 5-13 word guideline